davidde/notes/bash.md

 ### $ `qpdf`
 [The Qpdf Manual is hosted online at https://qpdf.readthedocs.io](https://qpdf.readthedocs.io/en/stable/cli.html).
 `qpdf` is a C++ command-line tool and library that performs content-preserving transformations on PDF files.
 It can also be used for deleting pages, splitting and merging files, creating files, or encrypting/decrypting them.
   * `qpdf Inputfile.pdf --pages .
-2-r1 -- Outputfile.pdf`
+2-z -- Outputfile.pdf`
     Delete the first page of the pdf file.
-The `.` in the page range is a shorthand for the primary input file, `Inputfile.pdf` (when it's specified), while the `r1` specifies all pages to the end of the file.
+The `.` in the page range is a shorthand for the primary input file, `Inputfile.pdf` (when it's specified), while the `z` (= `r1`) specifies the last page.
   * `qpdf Inputfile.pdf --pages .
-1,3-r1 -- Outputfile.pdf`
+1,3-z -- Outputfile.pdf`
     Delete only the second page of the pdf file.
+  * `qpdf Inputfile.pdf --pages .
+1-4,6-8,10-z -- Outputfile.pdf`
+    Delete the 5th and 9th pages of the pdf file.
+  * `qpdf Inputfile.pdf --pages cover.pdf 1 .
+1-z -- Outputfile.pdf`
+    Add a cover to the pdf file.
+Convert an image to a pdf file first with the imagemagick [magick](#-magick-logosvg--background-none--resize-64x64-logoico) command.
   * `qpdf -decrypt Inputfile.pdf Outputfile.pdf`
     Remove protection/encryption from pdf files.
   * `qpdf Inputfile.pdf Outputfile.pdf --split-pages`